Tick (character)

 The Tick is a superhero created by cartoonist Ben Edlund in 1986 as a newsletter mascot for the New England Comics chain of Boston-area comic book stores.
 The character is a parody of American comic book superheroes.

-The character later spun off into an independent comic book series, multiple TV adaptations, and a video game.
+The character later spun off into an independent comic book series, three TV adaptations, and a video game.
 Various merchandise have also been based on the character.
 IGNs list of the Top 100 Comic Book Heroes of All Time ranked the Tick as No. 57.

 History

 In 1986, eighteen-year-old cartoonist Ben Edlund created the Tick as a mascot for a newsletter of the Brockton (Massachusetts) store New England Comics, where he was a frequent customer.
 Edlund expanded this into stories, beginning with the three-page tale "The Tick" in New England Comics Newsletter #14–15 (July–August – September–October 1986), in which the hero escapes from a mental institution.
 The character became popular and the store financed a black-and-white comic book series, with the first issue released in June, 1988, and subsequently reprinted at least nine times through the next decade, including later editions with additional content.
 The Tick's sidekick, Arthur, was introduced in The Tick #4 (April 1989).

 Spin-offs followed featuring characters such as Paul the Samurai, Man-Eating Cow, and Chainsaw Vigilante.
 Edlund continued to write and illustrate these projects initially through his years as an undergraduate film student at the Massachusetts College of Art.
 The Chainsaw Vigilante spin-off, which was never completed, was written and illustrated by Zander Cannon.
 Other series, such as the second Paul the Samurai series and the Man-Eating Cow series, were written by writer Clay Griffith.

 In 1994, the Fox network introduced The Tick as a Saturday-morning cartoon series, which Edlund wrote and co-produced.
 Lasting three seasons, the animated series provided the Tick's greatest mainstream fame.
 Townsend Coleman voiced the title character and Micky Dolenz played his sidekick Arthur, in season 1.
 Rob Paulsen took over the Arthur role during seasons 2 and 3.
 Due to issues relating to Standards and Practices, Edlund was not allowed to feature the comic series supporting cast characters in the cartoon, as characters such as Chainsaw Vigilante and Paul the Samurai were deemed inappropriate for a children's television show.
 As such, new supporting cast characters such as Die Fledermaus (a Batman parody), American Maid (a Wonder Woman/Captain America parody), and Sewer Urchin (a parody of Dustin Hoffman's character from Rain Man) were created instead.
 Edlund did not secure ownership rights to said characters, and they are now owned by the animated studio Saban, who made the series.
 They are therefore exclusive to the animated series continuity.
 Reruns on Comedy Central helped make the series a cult hit with adults.
 The 1997 book The Tick: Mighty Blue Justice! by Greg Hyland (creator of Lethargic Lad) was published as a tie-in with the animated series.